Mercedes W12: Mid-season rounds

-Hamilton qualified on pole for the Hungarian Grand Prix, which was the first Mercedes front row lockout of the season.
-The race started on damp conditions, at turn 1 some drivers collided on each other, with Bottas involved in it.
-The safety car was bought out, after two laps behind the safety car, the race was red-flagged.
-The restart saw Hamilton being the only driver in the grid at the restart while rest of the grid pitted for slick tyres and was forced to start from the pit lane.
-Hamilton made his first pit stop by the end of the lap 4, letting Estaban Ocon to lead of the race.
-Hamilton made his made his second pit stop on lap 19 for Hard compound tyres, which allowed to undercut Verstappen and Daniel Riccardo, Hamilton fought his way up to fourth position and then pitted on lap 48 to come out behind Fernando Alonso.
+Hamilton qualified on pole for the Hungarian Grand Prix, which was the second Mercedes front row lockout of the season.
+The race started on damp conditions; Bottas was involved in a multi-car collision at turn 1.
+The safety car was bought out and after two laps have been completed behind the safety car, the race was red-flagged so the marshals can clean up the debris.
+The restart saw Hamilton being the only driver in the grid at the restart while rest of the grid pitted for slick tyres, forcing them to start from the pit lane.
+Hamilton broke the record for the fewest number of cars on the grid surpassing both the 2005 United States Grand Prix in which the race saw six cars took part after seven teams withdrew from the race, and the 2015 Australian Grand Prix.
+Hamilton made his first pit stop by the end of lap 4, allowing Esteban Ocon to take the lead.
+Hamilton made his second stop on lap 19 for Hard compound tyres, which allowed to undercut Verstappen and Daniel Ricciardo, Hamilton fought his way up to fourth position and then pitted on lap 48 to come out behind Fernando Alonso.
 Hamilton was held behind Alonso for twelve laps, but finally got past Alonso as he locked up his brakes and ran wide at turn 1 on lap 53.
-Hamilton caught up to Sainz and overtook him to take third position on lap 67 and finished the race behind Ocon and Sebastian Vettel, though was promoted to second after Vettel's disqualification.
-Both Hamilton and Mercedes took the championship lead from Verstappen and Red Bull respectively.
+Hamilton caught up to Sainz and overtook him to take third position on lap 67 and finished the race behind Ocon and Sebastian Vettel, though he was promoted to second after Vettel's disqualification.
+This result allowed Hamilton and Mercedes to take the championship lead from Verstappen and Red Bull respectively.
 Verstappen took pole from Russell and Hamilton in the Belgian Grand Prix in a wet qualifying session.
 The race was heavily affected by rain, which initially saw the start delayed by 25 minutes.
 After two formation laps behind the safety car, the race start was suspended and red-flagged due to poor conditions and lack of visibility.
-A nearly three-hour delay followed before the race was resumed.
-After a further three laps, the race was red-flagged again.
-It was not restarted, becoming the shortest race in Formula 1 history and the sixth to award half-points as less than 75% of the race was completed.
-Verstappen won by default, with Russell in second and Hamilton in third place.
-It was Russell's first podium in Formula 1.
+A three-hour delay followed before the race was resumed.
+After a further three laps, the race was red-flagged again and not restarted, becoming the shortest race in Formula One history and the sixth to award half-points as less than 75% of the race was completed.
+After a two-lap countback was performed as per regulations, Verstappen won by default, with Russell, scoring his first podium in his Formula One career, in second and Hamilton in third place.
 As a result, Hamilton's lead in the championship was cut to three points from Verstappen.
 Hamilton qualified in second position for the Dutch Grand Prix, just 0.038 seconds behind Verstappen.
-Hamilton set the fastest lap and finished race in second position behind the home race winner, Verstappen and again lost the championship lead.
+Hamilton set the fastest lap and finished the race in second position behind Verstappen, who won his first home race; Hamilton lost the championship lead again.
 Bottas came third, overtaking Norris, who finished tenth.